antfu-collective/vitesse-webext/README.md

 - `views` - frontend for the extension (popup and options).
 - `src` - background scripts and content scripts.
+  - `manifest.ts` - manifest for the extension.
-- `extension` - extension package root, also holds `manifest.json` and assets.
+- `extension` - extension package root, also holds assets.
 - `scripts` - development helper scripts.

 ### Development